ui5-community/babel-plugin-transform-modules-ui5/README.md

 There are 2 main feature categories of the plugin, and you can use both or one without the other.:

-1. Converting ES modules (import/export) into sap.ui.define
+1. Converting ES modules (import/export) into sap.ui.define or sap.ui.require.
 2. Converting ES classes into Control.extend(..) syntax.

 This only transforms the UI5 relevant things.
 It does not transform everything to ES5 (for example it does not transform const/let to var).
 This makes it easier to use `babel-preset-env` to determine how to transform everything else.

 A more detailed list includes:

-+ ES2015 Imports (default and named)
++ ES2015 Imports (default, named, and dynamic)
 + ES2015 Exports (default and named)
 + Class, using inheritance and `super` keyword
 	+ Static methods and fields